My Photography & Travel Guide To Prague, Czech Republic

 Where to Stay in Prague

-This was the first hotel we stayed at in Prague and the one we return to most readily.
-The Mandarin occupies a former 14th-century Dominican monastery in Malá Strana, and the property carries that history in its bones.
-The original chapel has been converted into a magnificent event space, the cloister gardens are serene, and the rooms combine the stone and character of the original building with the precision and quiet luxury the brand delivers.
+Mandarin Oriental, Prague This was the first hotel Zena and I stayed at in Prague, and it remains the one I recommend without hesitation.
+The Mandarin occupies a former 14th-century Dominican monastery in Malá Strana, and the property carries that history in every corridor.
+The original chapel has been converted into an event space, the cloister gardens are quiet and beautiful, and the rooms combine centuries-old stone with the precision and quiet luxury the brand delivers.
+The spa is one of the most atmospheric hotel experiences I have had anywhere in the world.
+They illuminate it entirely with candles.
+No electric light.
+Just the water, the stone, and hundreds of candles.
+If you stay here, go to the spa.
+The hotel is a short walk from the Charles Bridge and minutes from Prague Castle.

-We have stayed at the Four Seasons on multiple visits, and its position is simply the finest of any hotel in the city.
-The hotel sits right at the end of the Charles Bridge on the Old Town bank of the Vltava, which means the bridge is visible from the rooms, the terrace, and the restaurant.
+Four Seasons Hotel Prague The Four Seasons has the finest position of any hotel in the city.
+It sits at the end of the Charles Bridge on the Old Town bank of the Vltava, which means the bridge is visible from the rooms, the terrace, and the restaurant.
 The views of Prague Castle rising above the Malá Strana rooftops from a riverside room at dusk are among the finest hotel views in Europe.
+We have stayed here on multiple visits.
+A Vltava-facing room is the most immersive way to experience Prague at golden hour, and for photographers, it is not just a comfortable base but a location in its own right.

 Getting Around Prague